The aim of the University of Iceland Research Fund is to strengthen research within the University.

-Grantees who received a grant for 2-3 years in last year‘s allocation are expected not to apply for a new grant until towards the end of their current grant period.
+Grantees who have an active 2-3 year grant from last allocations are expected not to apply for a new grant until towards the end of their current grant period.
 A successful application for a multi-year grant will be allocated a grant for the number of years applied for.
 Annual progress reports are no longer required but a final report on any previous grant must be submitted along with a new grant application.

-Deadline for applications for the Research Fund is October 10th 2018.
+Deadline for applications for the Research Fund was October 10th 2019.

 About the application form:

-The application form is in Icelandic but you can use english guidelines for the appropriate fields.
-It is not necessary to turn in a list of publications since the evaluation is based on the annual reports (from 2013-2017).
+It is not necessary to turn in a list of publications since the evaluation is based on the annual reports (from 2014-2018).
 For further information, please contact Svavar Steinarr Guðmundsson for assistance.

 Administration of grants for the UI’s Research Fund